CatalogueOfLife/general/README.md

  - Distribution ranges
  - Environment information

-ACTION:  Establish API and Pilot with existing (willing) partner

 ## New CoL assembly process
 Integrating source data both from a GSD and a non complete, e.g. regional source should be an automated and repeatable process as much as possible.